Eesha-Jain/PollYourOwn/util/userguide.md

 ### Keys
 user: user logged in (contains all their data)
-- 'none' means no user logged in
+- {empty: true} means no user logged in

+firsttime: whether it is the user's first time using the app

 ### Import Statements
 import storage from "@react-native-async-storage/async-storage";